 Television and Radio

-Joyce’s Enjoying Everyday Life Television and radio shows are available in English in select areas across the country.
+Joyce’s Enjoying Everyday Life Television and radio shows are available in English, KiSwahili and Hausa in select areas across the country.

-Through our Water Relief program, Hand of Hope helps dig wells to provide fresh drinking water to villages.
+Through our Water Relief program, Hand of Hope has installed 14 wells to provide fresh drinking water to villages.
 We have also installed water tanks to provide fresh drinking water to villages during outages.
 In 2012, six hydroid bio-sand filters were installed at each of the Nelspruit Hope centers providing clean water to thousands of children.